Johndsalas/netflix_genre_labeler/README.md

 # Initial Thoughts
 Upon viewing the data I encountered a problem.
 Films were not classified as one genre or another exclusively.
 In fact most of the films were classified as a list of genres.
 While this makes sense, a film can easily fall under more than one genre.
 It means that I will not be able to use genre as my target variable.

-The solution I came up with was to build a model that could predict whether a film was or was not a given genre.
-If an accurate model could be developed for one genre it is likely that the model building method could be generalized to creating a predictive model for each genre.
+The solution I came up with was to build a model that could predict whether a film is or is not in a given genre.
+If an accurate model could be developed for one genre it is likely that the model building method could be generalized to develop a predictive model for each genre.
 Each model could then be run on the data to create a comprehinsive list of all of the genres that a given film is a part of

 # Goal: